Meeting of Nonprofit Board of Directors

 Clarifying staff roles with the Board of Directors

-There is no one ‘right’ answer concerning board/staff contact.
+There is no one ‘right’ answer.

 Today’s episode will explore the considerations behind staff attendance at Board of Director meetings.